The Only 1911 I Want: The TRP

 Solid Foundation

-The TRP was inspired by the Custom Professional Model HRT 1911 pistols developed by Springfield Armory for the FBI back in 1996.
-The FBI Hostage Rescue Team (HRT) wanted a 1911 that was accurate, rugged and reliable.
+The TRP was inspired by the Custom Professional FBI Model pistol developed by Springfield Armory for the FBI back in the 1990’s.
+FBI regional SWAT teams wanted a 1911 that was accurate, rugged and reliable, and it was also used by the FBI’s Hostage Rescue Team (HRT).

 Back in the day, the competition among 1911 builders for the FBI contract was fierce.
-Numerous major 1911 producers competed for the contract.
-Springfield Armory came away with the contract with guns that surpassed all the contract requirements.
+Numerous 1911 producers competed for the honor.
+Springfield Armory came away the winner with guns that surpassed all the contract requirements.

 The FBI’s request for proposal (RFP) specified a .45-caliber, semi-automatic, single-action pistol, preferably made of steel, with a grip safety and an ambidextrous frame-mounted manual thumb safety.
-Additionally, the weapon could only accept a single-column magazine holding no fewer than eight rounds.
-Springfield Armory, like all the contenders, sent five pistols to the Bureau for review.
+Additionally, the weapon could only accept a single-column magazine.

 Convincing Sibling

 The trigger is the most important interface between the gun and the shooter, and with the TRP attention to detail continues.
 An aluminum skeletonized trigger is tuned for overtravel with a stop.
 My gun has a factory pull weight of 4 lbs. with a clean, smooth break and no overtravel.
-It also has a very short rest.
-This translates into fast double taps.
+It also has a very short reset.
+This translates into fast double-taps.
 The other controls include an ambidextrous extended safety that confidently flicks on and off with a swipe of the thumb.

-Since a standard 1911 by design uses a single stack magazine, it takes a bit of finesse and training to rapidly reload compared to a double-stack magazine design, which is wedge shaped and easier to insert and reload faster into the larger magwell opening.
+Since a standard 1911 by design uses a single-stack magazine, it takes a bit of finesse and training to rapidly reload compared to a double-stack magazine design, which is wedge-shaped and therefore easier to insert and reload faster into the larger magwell opening.
 To aid rapid reloading, the TRP features a magazine well extension, which opens up the magwell so it is easier to guide those single stacks home faster.
 The magwell is nicely blended to the frame and grip.

 Some of the finer details I’ve come to expect on a 1911 are standard with the TRP.
-I like a textured frontstrap, and the TRP has 20 line-per-inch checkering on the frontstrap and matches up nicely with checkering on the mainspring housing.
-The checkering is toothy enough to aid in recoil management but not so raspy you lose flesh with every round fired.
+I like a textured frontstrap, and the TRP has 20 line-per-inch checkering on the frontstrap that matches up nicely with checkering on the mainspring housing.
+The checkering is toothy enough to aid in recoil management, but not so raspy you lose flesh with every round fired.
 The extended beavertail grip safety is high and nicely blended with no sharp edges.
 I appreciate the forward slide serrations when doing a press check.
-The slide serrations are no nonsense, angled, and offer plenty of leverage.
+The slide serrations are no-nonsense, angled and offer plenty of leverage.

 The G10 composite grips the TRP wears have a nice texture conducive to extended ranged time.
 The TRP grip features a relief cut on the left panel to improve access to the magazine release.
 My average-sized hands appreciate the easy access.